Skip to content

 • The Kennecott mill town is the marquee subject: rust-red mine buildings against the Root Glacier, with guided interior tours run by a concessioner.

-• Air taxis out of McCarthy or Chitina unlock the big glacier and peak photography; at 13.2 million acres, almost none of this park is reachable on foot from a road.
+• Air taxis out of McCarthy or Chitina provide access to the big glacier and peak photography; at 13.2 million acres, almost none of this park is reachable on foot from a road.

 • Check the Superintendent's Compendium for current closures and restrictions; it is the controlling document for on-the-ground rules.